Duenke/EdgeExt-DinksNewTab/README.md

 [Dinks New Tab](https://microsoftedge.microsoft.com/addons/detail/dinks-new-tab/kpjhoedlohmjcmmjhbpigommekpamkaa)

 ### TODO:
-- font size selector
+- HighContrast Theme
-- drag & drop sorting
+- Custom Sort

 ### Info:
 Attempting to run this project locally will fail with: `Uncaught Error: This script should only be loaded in a browser extension.`